Professor Jane Bryson

-A/Prof Jane Bryson also has a Faculty role as Associate Dean – Research.
+Professor Jane Bryson also has a Faculty role as Acting Dean of Wellington School of Business and Government.

 Jane joined the academic staff at Victoria University of Wellington in 1999, prior to this she has worked as a Human Resources Manager in the public sector, and as a management consultant for twelve years in New Zealand, Australia and Great Britain.